dthung1602/CooperativeHunting/README.md

 is a phenomenon where individuals work/hunt together to capture more prey at a lower over- all risk/cost.
 Moreover, solitary hunting may even be impossible, effectively forcing predators to cooperate in order to survive.
 Lions, wolves and humans are typical examples.
-Cooperative hunting is a complex behaviour as it requires social skills and coordination within the hunt-`````` ing party.
+Cooperative hunting is a complex behaviour as it requires social skills and coordination within the hunting party.
 For instance often the prey is much faster than the predators, who must employ cornering and surrounding approaches to counter this advantage.
 In other cases the prey is simply too strong for the individual predator, and thus a larger group is needed to bring it down.